-Worship of Goddess Mahagauri on the Ninth Day of NavratriScroll Down to read more
+Worship of Goddess Mahagauri on the Eight Day of NavratriScroll Down to read more

 She has extremely fair complexion and therefore Maa is compared with the conch, the moon and the white flower of Kunda.
 She is depicted sitting on a bull (Vrishabha) and has four arms.
 Her right hand is in the pose of alleviating fear and her right lower hand holds a trident.
 She holds a 'damaru' (a small drum) in her right hand while the lower one grants boons to her devotees.